Mercury Rising: Plot

 Under Kudrow's direction, the NSA frames Art as Simon's kidnapper.
 However, fellow agent and friend Tommy Jordan does not believe the story and assists Art, who borrows Jordan's car and takes Simon back to his house.
 Simon again calls the telephone number written into the code and Art is able to talk to Crandell and Pedranski.
-As Crandell arranges a meeting at the Wrigley Building by the next morning, Art goes to the meeting, leaving Simon under the care of a woman in a coffee shop, Stacey Siebring, who later agrees to help Art take care of Simon.
+As Crandell arranges a meeting at the Wrigley Building by the next morning, Art goes to the meeting, leaving Simon under the care of a woman in a Starbucks, Stacey Siebring, who later agrees to help Art take care of Simon.
 Crandell tells Jeffries about Mercury and Kudrow, but is shot dead by Burrell before he can reveal everything.

 Pedranski, having learned Crandell's fate, tries to reveal Kudrow's unlawful actions by writing letters on a typewriter: one to Art and a carbon copy for the Senate Oversight Committee, but Burrell tracks Pedranski down and kills him as well, confiscating the letters.
 However, the assassin overlooks Pedranski's carbon copies, which his girlfriend, NSA analyst Emily Lang, takes to the FBI.
 Jordan discreetly arranges for her to meet with Art to show them the carbon copies; covered in Pedranski’s fingerprints, they become crucial evidence.
 Art then goes to Kudrow’s home during his birthday party, confronting him in his wine cellar.
 He berates the NSA head for targeting Simon, demands that Kudrow announce on national TV that the Mercury Encryption Project is a failure, and kicks him for trying to justify his crimes on grounds of protecting American spies.

 Under Art's suggestion, Jordan arranges for Simon to go into the Witness Protection Program, but Kudrow, unwilling to reveal his failure and determined to kill Simon, forcibly takes charge of the Witness Protection while revealing to Lomax, the FBI Special Agent in charge, that Jordan forged the witness protection documents.
 However, unknown to Kudrow, Tommy shows the carbon paper evidence to Lomax and confirms that the fingerprint markings on it were Pedranski's, validating the evidence against Kudrow.
-Stacey and Simon leave for the pick-up point at the top of a skyscraper, where Kudrow and Burrell prepare to take Simon away on a helicopter, but Jeffries, with Jordan and an FBI task force's help, sets a trap at the meeting spot.
+Stacey and Simon leave for the pick-up point at the top of a skyscraper, where Kudrow and Burrell prepare to take Simon away on a helicopter, but Art, with Jordan and an FBI task force's help, sets a trap at the meeting spot.
 A gunfight ensues between Burrell and the FBI, ending with Burrell being fatally slashed by glass shards when plexiglass windows are blown inward, while Art fights Kudrow one-on-one, and Simon assists him by retrieving his gun.
-Kudrow attempts to throw Simon off the roof, but Jeffries shoots him multiple times, and he falls off the edge and to his death.
+Kudrow attempts to throw Simon off the roof, but Jeffries shoots the former multiple times, and he falls off the edge and to his death.

-Art and Siebring later visit Simon, now living with foster parents, at his school.
+Art and Stacy later visit Simon, now living with foster parents, at his school.
 Simon embraces Art as a welcome friend, having accepted him as a person he trusts.